davidawad/davidawad.github.io/src/content/blog/Biden-AI-order.md

 The data used to prepare a model is irrelevant legally to the functional output of the model.
 What's substantive is not the amount of time to prepare or the amount of data used to prepare it, but the output of the model itself, the code and the weights, which both are independently First Amendment protected speech.

-1. it specifically attempts to discriminate based on the content of the data prepared, with the term "broad" being probably void constitutionally for vagueness (TODO)
-2. The definition then attempts to discriminate speech as a function of length, which is obviously unconstitutional.
+The definition then attempts to discriminate speech as a function of length, which is obviously unconstitutional.
-3. (k)(i), (k)(ii) and (k)(iii) specifically attempt to create content restrictions based on the exact written outputs of the model.
+(k)(i), (k)(ii) and (k)(iii) specifically attempt to create content restrictions based on the exact written outputs of the model.

+##### "broad" datasets
+The statute specifically attempts to distinguish between models based on the content of the data prepared, with the term "broad" being probably void constitutionally for vagueness.

+Under the Due Process Clauses, a law will be held “void for vagueness” if it forbids conduct that is so unclearly defined that: (i) persons “of common intelligence must necessarily guess at its meaning and differ as to its application”

+Here, the statute specifically outlines that if a model is trained on a broad dataset, it is subject to regulation.
+Almost any machine learning model, especially a language model would be trained on a "broad" dataset as construed by almost any regulator.

+This statute almost certainly would need to be revised in order to be enforceable.

 Because speech can't be regulated by content or for the "broadness" of the content, nor can it be regulated by length, or what specific type of content is being published the definition of what would qualify as a model is unenforceable and wouldn't be able to apply, rendering the entire order useless essentially.
 If we took the analogy of an author publishing a book, none of these restrictions would be valid in any way.